AxelGoetz/website-fingerprinting/README.md

 ### GPU Setup

-If you plan to use the GPU support, you will also need to run some additional instructions, all of which can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md#test-the-tensorflow-installation) and you will need to install the GPU enabled tensorflow instead..
+If you plan to use the GPU support, you will also need to run some additional instructions, all of which can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md#test-the-tensorflow-installation) and you will need to install the GPU enabled tensorflow instead.

 ## Data